 When you are looking for the best marijuana seeds to help you get started in your growing endeavors, you might think that all strains are made alike.
 Not so fast!
 There are lots of differences between indica and sativa plants that you need to be aware of.

 Indica cannabis plants are native to India and high-altitude areas.
 Therefore, they are better suited for colder temperatures.
-They also have quicker flowering periods, meaning your plants will mature more quickly.
+They also have quicker flowering time, meaning your plants will mature more quickly.
 They are short in stature and produce a relaxing, sedating high that can be used to relieve pain, anxiety and muscle spasms.
 Indica is best for people who have limited growing space indoors.

-Sativa strains, on the other hand, are native to areas near the equator, where winters are mild and the summers are long.
+Sativa seed strain, on the other hand, are native to areas near the equator, where winters are mild and the summers are long.
 These plants grow more slowly, but produce more extensive growth.
 You’ll find that these strains are better suited for outdoor growth, as their height can be difficult to manage indoors.
 If you are an experienced grower who wants to explore the many strains and intricacies of marijuana available to you, you might want to consider growing sativa in your garden.

 Not only does sativa have faster vegetative growth, but it can handle lots of heat.
 It has some exceptional qualities, too, offering some of the purest characteristics for the user.

-If you can’t decide whether indica or sativa are best for you, you can always opt for a hybrid cannabis strain.
+If you can’t decide whether indica or sativa seeds are best for you, you can always opt for a hybrid cannabis strain.
 A hybrid plant will yield you the best of both worlds.
 Depending on the genetics of the hybrid strain you select, you can grow a plant that offers a wide variety of symptom relief and can be suited to just about any growing conditions.
 There is truly something out there for everyone!

-Growing Sativa Strains Indoors vs. Outdoors
+Growing Sativa Strains Indoors vs. Outdoors.
+Which Is Better For Beginners?

 When it comes to growing weed either indoors or outside, sativa plants are notoriously tough to care for.
 That’s even more so the case when you are growing sativa indoors.

 However, that’s not to say that you shouldn’t try.
-Many people grow the latest sativa strains inside because they have unique buds and can produce exceptionally high yields.
+Many people grow the latest sativa seed strains inside because they have unique buds and can produce exceptionally high yields.
 Plus, some people simply don’t live in an environment, due to climate or nosy neighbors, where outdoor growing is possible.

 Luckily, you can easily grow sativa marijuana plants inside – you just need to put a little extra thought into your growing conditions.
 Generally, you will want to have an LED lighting system = that provides plenty of light with a little bit of heat.
 Cold temperatures should be avoided.
 You also need to avoid over-fertilizing these plants, as it’s common to see nutrient burn or nitrogen toxicity at standard amounts of nutrient application.

-Otherwise, sativa plants are difficult to stress once they’re growing vigorously.
+Otherwise, sativa strains are difficult to stress once they’re growing vigorously.
 Just keep in mind that you may need to train your plant to grow flat and wide during the vegetative state by frequent pruning and careful thought as to your care.

-When to Harvest Sativa Buds
+When To Harvest Sativa Buds For The Biggest Yield

 When you get closer to harvest, you are more likely to have buds that attempt to self-pollinate.
 If your buds appear like they are mostly done and this happens, just go ahead and harvest.
-The trichomes might never come amber-colored, a sign that they are ready to be harvested, even despite months of prolonged flowering.
+The trichomes might never come amber-colored, a sign that they are ready to be harvested, even despite months of prolonged flowering time.

 Instead, harvest when your trichomes are cloudy and may have just a few clears left.
 This will allow for the greatest psychedelic effect.
 They should be milky white with some clears for maximum potency.
 Make sure you invest in one of the best bud trimmers in order to make light work of your harvesting chores.

-Is Sativa Weed Right for Me?
+Are Sativa Weeds Right for Me?